 You can control via ALLOW_DUPLICATE_BIDS whether online bids can be made equal to other bids or if you have to raise each bid by the predefined increment level (see internal code BID_INCREMENT_RULE).

 When you press the Bid link, it will take you to a new page where you can enter your desired bid quantity, bid price (each), and hidden max price.

 If you bid too low, it will tell you (you must bid at least the current lowest winning bid plus a certain amount, as configured in the bid_increment_rule - the same logic used to pre-print dollar amounts on the dinner bid sheets. (basically, a low value for low min-price, then progressively higher in reasonable jumps - see Bid Sheets ).

 It won't let you bid more than the remaining unsold qty.
-Also, to keep things simple, only whole dollar bids are allowed.

 For suspense, you don't get to see who the other bidders are until the night of the auction.
 (If it matters who else is coming as to whether you bid or not, you might be missing the point about the whole community building purpose of an auction).